-The supermarket is expected to open by the summer of 2018.
+The supermarket was originally expected to open by the summer of 2018.
 It will have a larger Kosher section, a bar and outdoor seating.
 The store will be part of the retail component of the new development called Waterline Square.

 New Amsterdam Burger and Bar

 680 Columbus Ave (between 93rd and 94th Streets)

 153 Amsterdam Avenue (between 66th and 67th Streets

 Lead by chef Julian Medina, this upcoming West 60s restaurant will accommodate 65 people.
 The menu is supposed to have lots of tequilas.